 Criterion 4: Will it provide the same or better outcome?

 This is the clinical criterion.
-The delegate must be satisfied that the replacement support will produce an equivalent or better outcome than the funded NDIS support it replaces.
+The assessor must be satisfied that the replacement support will produce an equivalent or better outcome than the funded NDIS support it replaces.

-What the delegate is looking for: the phrase "same or better outcome" stated explicitly as a clinical opinion, supported by trial evidence.
+What the assessor is looking for: the phrase "same or better outcome" stated explicitly as a clinical opinion, supported by trial evidence.

 The statutory language matters.
-A delegate scanning for this criterion is looking for the phrase that sits in the legislation.
+An assessor scanning for this criterion is looking for the phrase that sits in the legislation.
 Burying an equivalent statement in clinical narrative makes it findable only by careful reading, which is the opposite of what you want.

 What falls outside NDIS scope